UUDigitalHumanitieslab/GrETEL-upload/README.md

 ## API

-* treebank/get: Returns all publicly available treebanks.
+* treebank/: Returns all publicly available treebanks.
-* treebank/show/[title]: Returns information on the treebank given by title.
+* treebank/show/[title]: Returns the components of the treebank given by title.
+* treebank/metadata/[title]: Returns the metadata of the treebank given by title.
 * treebank/user/[user_id]: Returns all treebanks available to the currently logged in user.
 This might include private treebanks.

 ## Demo